EventStore/documentation/docs/server/5.0.8/http-api/writing-events.md

 `POST` the following request to create a stream and add an event to it:

-:::: el-tabs type="border-card"
+:::: code-group
-::: el-tab-pane label="Request"
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#curl
 :::
-::: el-tab-pane label="Response"
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#response
 :::
 ::::